Thurso Castle: History

-The current structure, a Victorian Gothic ruin, was built in 1872 and demolished in 1952.
+The current structure, a Victorian Gothic ruin, was built in 1872.
+During World War 2, an anti-shipping mine came ashore below the castle and exploded.
+This led to unstable sections of the building being demolished in 1952.

 Former United States President, Ulysses S. Grant visited the castle as part of his 1877 world tour.

+The heir apparent to The Earldom of Sutherland, Alexander, Lord Strathnaver, died in a fall at cliffs near Thurso Castle on 3 September 2022.

 Architecture

 The previous structure, known as the Arch was described in 1802 as "the most ornamental piece of architecture in the north".
 Robert Sinclair refers to the present castle as "a gallant ruined reminder of its former Gothic glory".
 On the south side, a gatehouse and associated lodge are in fair condition.
 On the north side, adjacent to the river, are the remains of the north tower and a wing.
 Brick was added to the lower windows in the 20th century.
 The well is roughly 20 ft deep.

 Grounds

-The site, of hilly ground known as Brown Hill, is situated 0.5 miles east of Thurso, close to the Atlantic Ocean atop of a rock several fathoms high.
+The site, is situated 0.5 miles east of Thurso, close to the Pentland Firth.
 A manse was erected at the site in 1818 using some of the stones from the castle.
 About a mile to the northeast is Harald's Tower, built in 1780, which served as a burial place for the Sinclairs of Thurso.